drojaazu/chrgfx/README.md

 `subpal_count` - The number of subpalettes within the system palette

-`subpal_datasize` - Manually specify the size of a subpalette (in bits).
+`subpal_datasize` - (Optional) Manually specify the size of a subpalette (in bits).
 Used for cases where effective subpalette data is less than 8 bits, but is stored in 2 or more bytes.
-Optional; default is 0 (unused)
+Default is 0 (automatic).

-`big_endian` - Indicates the system is big endian rather than small endian.
+`big_endian` - (Optional) Indicates the system is big endian rather than small endian.
 1 is true, 0 is false.
-Optional; default is 0 (little endian)
+Default is 0 (little endian).

 `refpal` - An array of HTML formatted (e.g. #001E74) colors to simulate output of non-RGB hardware.
 The entries can be listed with or without the hash symbol (Either 001E74 or #001E74 is acceptable.)